rbisdorff/Digraph3/docSphinx/tutorial.rst

 stabilizer size  :  [1, 2]
 frequency        :  [11, 0]

-In our random 3-regular graph instance (see Fig. 2), we may thus find eleven non isomorphic kernels with orbit sizes equal to two.
-We illustrate below the isomorphic twin of the random MIS example shown in Fig. 3.
+In our random 3-regular graph instance (see Fig. 34), we may thus find eleven non isomorphic kernels with orbit sizes equal to two.
+We illustrate below the isomorphic twin of the random MIS example shown in Fig. 35.

 .. figure:: random3RegularGraphKernelOrbit.png
    :width: 700 px
    :align: center
    :alt: Two isomorphic kernels of the random 3-regular graph instance

-   *Figure 4*: Two isomorphic kernels of the random 3-regular graph instance
+   *Two isomorphic kernels of the random 3-regular graph instance*

 All graphs and symmetric digraphs admid MISs, hence also kernels.